Stepwise functional refoundation of relational concept analysis: The fixed-point semantics of RCA

 It is possible to define $\overline{\mathrm{RCA}}$ as returning the greatest acceptable solution.
-The greatest fixed point of $EF^*$ (\Prop{prop:gfpEFs}) is not necessarily an acceptable solution because it may not be self-supported.
-Said otherwise, it does not belong to $\mathrm{fp}(EF^*)\cap\mathrm{fp}(PQ^*)$ because it is not a fixed point for $\mathrm{fp}(PQ^*)$.
+The greatest fixed point of $EF^*$ (Property~\ref{prop:gfpEFs}) is not necessarily an acceptable solution because it may not be self-supported.
+Said otherwise, it does not belong to $\mathrm{fp}(EF^*)\cap\mathrm{fp}(PQ^*)$ because it is not a fixed point for $PQ^*$.